microsoft/FluidFramework/BREAKING.md

 The helper function `extractLogSafeErrorProperties` existed in both telemetry-utils and common-utils packages.
 The copy in common-utils was out of date and unused in this repo, and has now been removed.

+### Disallowed access to deleted sub directory
+Users will now be disallowed to do operations on a deleted directory.
+Users can subscribe to `dispose` event to know if a sub directory is deleted.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)